 Kubernetes Audit Logging Is Not Enough

 Kubernetes native audit logs record what hits the API server.
-Iddio captures which agent requested it, what risk tier it falls into, and whether a human approved it.
+Iddio records what left the workstation, what risk tier it falls into, and whether a human approved it.
 Here's why you run both.

 What Kubernetes Audit Logs Give You